openmindculture/fractal-build-example/README.md

 <p>{{ text }}</p>
 ```

+### Configuration Files

+You can use JSON or YAML for configuration.

+We chose YAML because it might be easier to maintain for "non-technical" collaborators.

-The handle has to be defined in the `name.config.yml` to use the component inside other components.
+The handle has to be defined in the configuration to use the component inside other components.
 The name will be used to display title and label.
 Default text for handlebars variables can be defined in the configuration context.